griffinbran/Democratizing-Autonomous-Driving/README.md

 ### Software Requirements:
 The simulator could be downloaded in Udacity's [repo](https://github.com/udacity/self-driving-car-sim).
 We used the term 3 version 1 to collect our data and test run our model.
 However as far as we are concerned, the version of the simulator listed in the repo doesn't affect the data collection and model performance.

-A virtual environment of Python 3.7 is recommended to run the drive.py.
-A environment.yml file is also attached under /assets folder in the repo for reader's convenience.
+A virtual environment of Python 3.7 was used to run the codes and affiliated files.
+The virtual environment is provided under `./assets` folder as `environment.yml` for reader's convenience.
+It can be installed and activated by the following commands:

+`conda env create --file environments.yml`

+`conda activate py37`

 ---
 <a id='acknowledgements_and_contact'></a>